bthaman/monte_carlo_pi/README.md

 # monte_carlo_pi
 Demonstration of Monte Carlo method to calculate the value of Pi using Python and Excel.
-This is a great way to illustrate basic Monte Carlo methods and the Law of Large Numbers.
+I build this for my kids as a way to illustrate basic Monte Carlo methods and the Law of Large Numbers.

 Python does all the calculations with vectorized numpy array operations, which greatly improves performance over iterating in Excel (~100x).